HiruAmarajeewa/Gem-Jewellery-Business-Application/README.md

 5. **Exiting:**
    - Exit the system by selecting the appropriate option.

-6. **Note:**
-   - Prices are updated dynamically during execution.
-   - Use emojis for a fun and user-friendly interface.

 ### **Note:**
 - The system uses a console interface and operates with simple text-based input and output.
 - Prices are updated dynamically during the program execution.